 If you are on maintenance medication that you will be taking for more than 30 days, you should try the mail order drug plan.
 It's convenient and saves you money.
 You can order over the phone or on-line and receive a three month supply of your medication for 2 months copayment.
 If you are using a non-preferred drug, the mail order plan will save you \$180 per year, per non-preferred prescription.

-Plan Aetna TexanPlus Texas HealthSpring BCBS HMO & PPO Mail-order vendor Aetna Rx Home Delivery Pharmacare Argus Prime Therapeutics
+Plan Aetna Texas HealthSpring BCBS HMO & PPO

+Mail-order Aetna Rx Home Walgreens Prime

+vendor Delivery Therapeutics

 Top ten retiree prescriptions